ZakBZD100/Portfolio/README.md

 ## About

-Personal portfolio, developed in HTML5, CSS3 and vanilla Javascript. bilingual french/english interface with smooth animations and modern dark theme.
+Personal portfolio, compatible for both mobile/desktop, developed in HTML5, CSS3 and vanilla Javascript. bilingual french/english interface with smooth animations and modern dark theme.

 ## Technologies used